Digit112/Web-Quiz/README.md

 ### Should-Have

 - Warn the user about case-sensitive questions.
+- SHow the number of questions and number of questions selected while rendering groups.
 - Presentation type negotiation (between Library and User Preferences)
 - Arrow-key multiple-choice selection.
 - Dark mode.